We are growing trees & seeding ideas.

-WithOneSeed is the first internationally certified carbon farming program in Timor Leste.
-It is developing capacity for subsistence communities to replant forests, build local economies, delivering practical agroforestry and permaculture training to create a more equal and just world.
+WithOneSeed is the first Gold Standard verified carbon forestry program in Timor Leste.
+It is working with subsistence farming communities to replant their forests thereby creating a carbon store to build local economies, deliver practical education and training in agroforestry and permaculture to create a more sustainable, equal and just world.

 WithOneSeed has four commitments